ibuystuff/vasco/README.md

                 [x] GET /register/test/url
                     Returns the result of the load balancer (the registration object that the LB would resolve to this time -- repeating this request may return a different result.)

-        External server has one pre-defined endpoint:
+        External server has status endpoints predefined:
-            [ ] /status/{validation} reports a status block containing top-level status information a JSON object with status information for all servers that are currently registered.
-The validation string is specified in the configuration so that configuration information is not casually leaked.
+            [x] /status returns 200 if all servers are responding with 200-class status returns, and 500 if any server is failing.
+            [x] /status/summary returns a one-line summary for each server in human-readable form [x] /status/detail returns a block of JSON, containing the JSON responses for each individual server.
+            [ ] The detail status endpoint should probably be protected in some way, as it leaks a lot of information.

             [x] Any other URL is load-balanced and if found, the result is reverse-proxied to the caller.
-If nothing matches, the discovery server generates a 404 unless a default URL is registered.

-        The myAddr parameter can be any valid domain name or IP address, and may include a port number.
-        So:
-            192.168.1.100:8080
-            192.168.1.100
-            localhost:8080
-            my.server.com
+If no existing server matches, vasco forwards the request to the static server (which is specified in the config).

 Registration is a JSON object that supports the following fields: